Mumia Abu-Jamal: State appeals

 The Supreme Court of Pennsylvania on March 6, 1989, heard and rejected a direct appeal of his conviction.
 It subsequently denied rehearing.
 The Supreme Court of the United States denied his petition for writ of certiorari on October 1, 1990, and denied his petition for rehearing twice up to June 10, 1991.

 On June 1, 1995, Abu-Jamal's death warrant was signed by Pennsylvania Governor Tom Ridge.
 Its execution was suspended while Abu-Jamal pursued state post-conviction review.
 At the post-conviction review hearings, new witnesses were called.
 William "Dales" Singletary testified that he saw the shooting, and that the gunman was the passenger in Cook's car.
 Singletary's account contained discrepancies which rendered it "not credible" in the opinion of the court.

 The six judges of the Supreme Court of Pennsylvania ruled unanimously that all issues raised by Abu-Jamal, including the claim of ineffective assistance of counsel, were without merit.
 The Supreme Court of the United States denied a petition for certiorari against that decision on October 4, 1999, enabling Ridge to sign a second death warrant on October 13, 1999.
 Its execution was stayed as Abu-Jamal began to seek federal habeas corpus review.

 In 1999, Arnold Beverly claimed that he and an unnamed assailant, not Mumia Abu-Jamal, shot Daniel Faulkner as part of a contract killing because Faulkner was interfering with graft and payoff to corrupt police.
 As Abu-Jamal's defense team prepared another appeal in 2001, they were divided over use of the Beverly affidavit.
 Some thought it usable and others rejected Beverly's story as "not credible".

 Private investigator George Newman claimed in 2001 that Chobert had recanted his testimony.
 Commentators noted that police and news photographs of the crime scene did not show Chobert's taxi, and that Cynthia White, the only witness at the original trial to testify to seeing the taxi, had previously provided crime scene descriptions that omitted it.
-Cynthia White was declared to be dead by the state of New Jersey in 1992, but Pamela Jenkins claimed that she saw White alive as late as 1997.
+Cynthia White was declared dead by the state of New Jersey in 1992, but Pamela Jenkins claimed that she saw White alive as late as 1997.
 The Free Mumia Coalition has claimed that White was a police informant and that she falsified her testimony against Abu-Jamal.